Marquis de Sade is known as the father of written eroticism. What many don't know is that the nobleman's life was more sadistic than his work.

 Imprisonment And Later Life

 In total, de Sade spent over 30 years behind bars and was even transferred to the Bastille at one point.
 His wife retired at a convent.

-While imprisoned, de Sade recorded his sexcapades, explicitly.
+While imprisoned, de Sade recorded his sexcapades.
 He wrote his atheist manifesto, Dialogue Between a Priest and a Dying Man, and a 39-foot-long account of his perversions in what is known as 120 Days of Sodom.

 Though de Sade was liberated from the asylum for a brief time, in which he was able to save his ex-wife's parents from the Reign of Terror, he was ultimately sent back to prison where he would die.

-The works were banned in France until 1957, and have seen new life in the recent literary world.
-Critics have reviewed his works in recent years and claimed they may have been the first works of liberation, some even go so far as to claim him a feminist.
+His works were banned in France until 1957, and have seen new life in the recent literary world.
+Critics have reviewed his works in recent years and claimed they may have been the first works of sexual liberation, some even go so far as to claim him a feminist.